 Many terms used in Chinese philosophy come up again and again in English texts on this topic, sometimes with widely varying translations.
 Some writers, both Chinese and foreign, try to describe or even "explain" all of traditional Chinese society by reference to one or a few "keywords," typically single syllables that occur in the Confucian canon.
 (That is not particularly sound social analysis, but it seems to happen quite a bit.)

 This page briefly discusses some of these terms, especially as used in discussions of Confucianism.
 I have not included the specialized vocabulary of Daoism or Buddhism.
-Except in the table of contents, when traditional characters differ from simplified ones (in red), the traditional ones follow in parentheses (in blue).
+Characters in red are simplified.
+When traditional ones differ, they are added (except in the table of contents) in blue.

 Dé 德 "Virtue, Power"